 Point is, the fact that hundreds of advisors across the country use our system does not degrade the value of the content.
 I virtually never hear that two prospects were sent the same content ad it was an embarrassment.
-Once I had a problem.
-Five NAPFA advisors used my print newsletter in Seattle and two of them sent a newsletter that contained the same article.
+Once, I remember, I did have a problem: Five NAPFA advisors used my print newsletter in Seattle and two of them sent a newsletter that contained the same article.
 That incident occurred 18 years ago.
 No others since.
 Funny.

 2. You have to disclose that it is 3rd party ghost writing?

 People do not care if a third party wrote the content you sent them.
 They only want good information!

 Since our content is derived from a professional education program based on best practices for professionals, it’s different from other content from third-party providers.

 Finally, sending highly-valuable content for UHNWIs reflects well on your brand, and you can customize all of it by adding your own blog posts, status updates and other original content.
 Let us handle the “heavy lifting” by reporting on the latest tax and investment news, while you add in an occasional post about wealth management and also — perhaps more importantly — you post social updates about your daughter’s graduation, a photo from your surprise birthday party for your wife, and other personal content.

 Oh, and we append a disclosure on all advisor websites saying, “This article was written by a professional financial journalist for <<Company Name> and is not intended as legal or investment advice.”
 RIAs must never hide the cheese.
 A former head of SEC’s Division of Investment Management once told me many years ago that RIAs should always disclose when they do not author the articles in their newsletters, websites, and marketing materials.
 We’ve done that always ever since.